abyssDS/sfmlWiki/TutorialManageDynamicKeyBinding.md

 }
 ```

-So, we see that qe are managing each action separately with her name.
+So, we see that we are managing each action separately with her name.
 It's now possible to use a function or code directly, or anything else.

 The TestEvent function: